nus-cs2113-AY1920S2/duke/docs/README.md

 ### 2.5 `Find` Tasks

-Users can find all the tasks which contains a certain keyword.\
+Users can find all the tasks which contains a certain keyword(Case sensitive).\

 Format: ​`find KEYWORD`